The Lost Lycan Princess

 Lina ran.

-Years had honed her body into a weapon, even without a pack to train with, without battles to fight.
+Years had changed her body into a weapon, even without a pack to train with, without battles to fight.
 She knew how to slip between clawed roots and jagged stones, how to leap over fallen trunks, how to sense the patches of ground that would crumble beneath her weight.

 The forest blurred.
 Shadows stretched around her, reaching out like fingers, trying to hold her back.